CaglarCetinceviz/GTI-Record-Keeping-System-Graduation-Project/README.md

 It is developed with Java Netbeans.
 I applied OOP with super and subclasses besides instantiating objects and carrying them to other frames.

+Before you try to run the system, make sure you have downloaded [Itext5](https://mvnrepository.com/artifact/com.itextpdf/itextpdf/5.5.13.4), [Itext7](https://github.com/itext/itext-java), [Connector Library](https://repo1.maven.org/maven2/com/mysql/mysql-connector-j/8.2.0/), then add them to the libraries and **_Clean and Build_** the project.

+When you run the Java system, you will need the database.

 The database for this project is added in another repo called [GTI-Record-Keeping-System-DB](https://github.com/CaglarCetinceviz/GTI-Record-Keeping-System-DB)

-When you run the Java system, you will need the database.

 To log in to the system, you must choose the admin or teacher option.
 In order to do that.